trendwerk/sphynx/README.md

 ### Development tools

-**Gulp** - Sphynx uses the task manager “Gulp” to automatically compile Sass and CoffeeScript, lint the code for errors and [coding standards](https://github.com/trendwerk/sphynx/wiki/Coding-standards) and to perform some other automated tasks.
+**Gulp** - Sphynx uses the task manager “Gulp” to automatically compile Sass and CoffeeScript and to perform some other automated tasks.
 More info: http://gulpjs.com/

 To use Gulp, just use terminal to navigate to your theme root folder and type `gulp`.
 The first time you use Gulp on your project you should use the `npm install` command first.